 A Comprehensive Aid for Your Child’s Development

 Are you ready to improve your child’s health and happiness with better sleep?
 Do you want to help them grow up healthy and potentially avoid braces?
-Please call (614) 848-5001 today for an appointment at Firouzian Dentistry in Columbus, OH.
+Please call (614) 848-5001 today for an appointment with Healthy Start dentist Dr. Michael Firouzian in Columbus, OH.
 And look forward to restful nights and happier, healthier days for your child!